gracelovesyah/comp90051notes/week6.2.md

 ---

-Of course!
-Let's use a simple real-world analogy to explain SGD, GD, and Mini-batch SGD:
+A simple real-world analogy to explain SGD, GD, and Mini-batch SGD:

 **Imagine you're trying to find the deepest part of a large lake.**